OhLaurent/credit-card-validation/README.md

 # Credit card validation challenge.
 Hello, I'm Gabriel.
-This is my implementation of the credit card validation challenge.
+This is an example implementation of a credit card validation system.
 Before we proceed, I'd like to point out a few things:

  - I know that credit card information is something that would probably require a higher level of security when sending it via API request.
 Therefore, if I were to implement this same solution on a production environment, I'd probably setup an HTTPS server and invest some time on researching how to parse the data more safely.
  - In the file "functions.js", some functions like "validationSuccess" and "validationFail" may seam useless, but I created them just to make it easier if some other functionality that could be triggered by one of these events was to be added later.